Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: Introduction

-Tuning thermal transport at the nanoscale is crucial to many applications, such as thermal dissipation and thermoelectrics~\cite{lindsay2019perspective,chenbook}.
-However, heat-conduction optimization in nanostructures remains challenging: Fourier's law breaks down~\cite{chen2021non}, heat transport becomes nonlocal, and standard topology-optimization methods~\cite{bendsoe2003topology} for diffusive theories~\cite{gersborg2006topology,dede2009multiphysics,haertel2015topology} are not readily applicable.
-We fill this gap by solving the adjoint phonon Boltzmann transport equation (BTE) in the context of density-based topology optimization.
-A key component of our result is a new ``transmission interpolation method' (TIM) (Sec.~\ref{sec:interpolation}) to allow continuously varying the local material ``density'' by relating the density parameter to interfacial heat transport, in contrast to more straightforward approaches~\cite{evgrafov2009topology} that do not recover the correct boundary condition for the hard-wall case.
-The forward (Sec.~\ref{sec:gray}) and adjoint BTE (Sec.~\ref{sec:gradient}) solvers are chained into a reverse-mode automatic differentiation pipeline~\cite{jax2018github}, which also includes density filtering and projection~\cite{sigmund2013topology} (Sec.~\ref{three}).
-We apply our methodology to obtain new solutions to two exemplary problems: designing an anisotropic thermal-conductivity tensor in a periodic nanomaterial (Sec.~\ref{case1}) and, for thermoelectric applications~\cite{rowe2018crc}, minimizing thermal transport while \emph{simultaneously} maintaining high electrical conductivity (Sec.~\ref{case2}).
+In our implementation, we combine a BTE solver (Sec.~\ref{sec:gray}) with TIM (Sec.~\ref{sec:interpolation}), and chained them into a reverse-mode automatic differentiation pipeline~\cite{jax2018github}, which also includes density filtering and projection~\cite{sigmund2013topology} (Sec.~\ref{sec:optimization}).
+We apply our methodology to obtain new solutions to two exemplary problems: designing an anisotropic thermal-conductivity tensor in a periodic nanomaterial (Sec.~\ref{case1}) and, for thermoelectric applications~\cite{Vineis}, minimizing thermal transport while \emph{simultaneously} maintaining high electrical conductivity (Sec.~\ref{case2}).
 (To the latter end, we assume charge transport to be diffusive and thus implement a differentiable Fourier solver.)
-Several technical aspects, including the preconditioned, matrix-free solution of the BTE solvers, are reported in the Appendices.
-The code developed for this work will be released in the OpenBTE package~\cite{OpenBTE}.
+Several technical aspects, including the matrix-free solution of the BTE solver and the relationship between its forward and adjoint counterparts, are reported in the Appendices.
+The code developed for this work will be released in the OpenBTE package~\cite{romano2021openbte}.

-Nondiffusive thermal transport has been investigated from both theoretical~\cite{Ziman2001,Vineis} and experimental~\cite{Lee2015BallisticSilicon,hochbaum2008enhanced,song2004thermal} standpoints.
-The growth of nondiffusive phonons has opened up exciting engineering opportunities, but it has also made modeling heat transport computationally challenging.
-One key departure from familiar Fourier diffusion is that phonons must be tracked in \emph{momentum} as well as position space, dramatically increasing the number of unknowns~\cite{Ziman2001}.
-If forward modeling is challenging, inverse design is even more difficult.
-To date, there have only been a few studies aiming at optimizing nanoscale thermal transport~\cite{wei2020genetic,xiao2021inverse}, and they have mostly been based on gradient-free approaches that cannot handle large parameter spaces~\cite{Sigmund2011}.